esper-io/console_docs/docs/pipeline/terms.md

 ## What are the terms associated with Pipelines?

-Following are the key terms related to pipelines:
+Following are the key terms for pipelines:

 *Pipeline* - A chain of processes/functions connected in a serial manner.